 - Grease and flour a tube pan.
 Preheat oven to 325 degrees F

 - In a separate bowl whisk the cake flour, salt, and baking powder to combine.
 Set aside for later.

-- Cream the butter with the paddle attachment in your mixer, gradually add the sugar and mix until lighten in color and fluffy 3 to 7 minutes.
-Add the vanilla.
+- Cream the butter with the paddle attachment in your mixer, gradually add the sugar and mix until lightened in color and fluffy 3 to 7 minutes.

 - Add the eggs one at a time blending after each until the yellow of the yolk disappears.

 - Add the vanilla extract to the cup of whipping cream.